 The Space Public Outreach Team (SPOT) provides FREE presentations about current NASA missions to Montana schools, youth programs, and community groups across the state.

 The focus of the program is professional training for higher education student presenters with mentoring by STEM graduate student managers.
 Through this program higher education students utilize unique NASA content to become inspirational STEM role models for K-12 students and teachers.
 Check out A Day in the Life of a SPOT Presenter for a short video about SPOT.

-This year there are two SPOT shows available: Pluto and Beyond explores the history of the formally classified planet and how one farm kid looking up at the sky could inspire the fastest, farthest mission through space and one of the most heated scientific public debates.
+This year there are two SPOT shows available: Total Solar Eclipses: Preparing for the Great American Eclipse answers intriguing questions such as what are total solar eclipses?
+Why are they so rare?
+Why is the 2017 total solar eclipse so special?
+Prepare for August 21st, 2017 as observers will see their daylight slip into minutes darkness along a narrow strip of the continental US during the Great American Eclipse.
+Pluto and Beyond explores the history of the formally classified planet and how one farm kid looking up at the sky could inspire the fastest, farthest mission through space and one of the most heated scientific public debates.
 What is Pluto?NASA's New Horizons mission recently gave us a new look at an old friend, come explore Pluto and Beyond!
-Astro Tech: Gravity as a Tool explores how we have used light as a tool to uncover the depths our universe and the new tool scientists hope to soon use to probe black holes, neutron stars and galactic mergers: Gravity!
 More information about each show is available on our Presentations page.